 I have done the Secret River excursion twice – and both times I paid for it on my own, so obviously these are my own opinions, right?
-Some links in this post are affiliate links that earn me a small commission.
+Some links in this post are affiliate links that earn me a commission if you purchase through them.

 When you visit Cozumel as part of a cruise or Playa del Carmen just because it’s a fantastic vacation destination, do not miss the Secret River excursion.
 This is one of those once in a lifetime totally cool experiences, and the folks who manage the Rio Secreto – the Spanish name – do a fantastic job.

 If I go to Cozumel again, I’d do it again in a heartbeat.
 I’m still angling for a Playa del Carmen vacation that would give me the chance to do a longer tour, too.
 For a cruise, the Secret River excursion lasts 7 hours, but you spend “only” an hour and a half underground.

 If you stay locally, tours can last much longer, and some include picnics and meals along the way while still underground!